manikantadon/WebCalculator/README.md

 # WebCalculator
-WebCalculator is the Arithmetic  calculator using HTML5 and CSS
+WebCalculator is an arithmetic  calculator using HTML5 and CSS